 The Barbershop Harmony Society views it expansion to encompass all combinations of harmony as a way to leverage its resources to maximum impact, to reach new audiences not already immersed in barbershop culture.
 We respect and honor the distinctive culture and history of the other organizations, too, and will continue to collaborate to the benefit of all people who love harmony.

 Although barbershop’s origins are in African-American communities in New Orleans in the late 19th century, its appeal is widespread.
 Starting with Great Britain in the early 1960s, a dozen separate organizations have grown and flourished outside North America.

-The past decade has seen a surge in the size and musical accomplishments of the affiliate organizations, witnessed in the international quartet championships of Ringmasters (SNOBS, the Swedish society) and Musical Island Boys (Barbershop Harmony New Zealand), and top ten chorus finishes by zero8 (SNOBS) and VocalFX (BHNZ.)
+The past decade has seen a surge in the size and musical accomplishments of the global alliance organizations, witnessed in the international quartet championships of Ringmasters (SNOBS, the Swedish society) and Musical Island Boys (Barbershop Harmony New Zealand), and top ten chorus finishes by zero8 (SNOBS) and VocalFX (BHNZ.)
 Offshore organizations have been hotbeds of innovation and expansion, and are must-see destinations for the growing number of barbershop global citizens who are equally likely to find themselves taking in a school or contest in Holland or Australia as they are in the U.S. and Canada.
-That’s only among the “official” groups; more than 25 countries have reported some kind of barbershop activity, thanks in part to encouragement from the World Harmony Council, a coalition of men’s, women’s and mixed organizations.
+That’s only among the “official” groups; more than 30 countries have reported some kind of barbershop activity, thanks in part to encouragement from the World Harmony Council, a coalition of men’s, women’s and mixed organizations.